-In preparing the parent company only financial statements, transactions in currencies other than the Company's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.

-At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at that date.
-Such exchange differences are recognized in profit or loss in the period in which they arise.
+In preparing the financial statements of each individual consolidated entity, transactions in currencies other than the entity's functional currency (foreign currencies) are recognized at the rates of exchange prevailing at the dates of the transactions.
+At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the date.
+Such exchange differences are recognized in profit or loss in the year in which they arise.
 Non-monetary items measured at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
-Exchange differences arising on the retranslation of non-monetary items are recognized in profit or loss for the year except for exchange difference arising from the retranslation of non-monetary items in respect of which gains and losses are recognized directly in other comprehensive income, in which case, the exchange differences are also recognized directly in other comprehensive income.
-Non-monetary items that are measured at historical cost in a foreign currency are not retranslated.
+Exchange differences arising on the retranslation of non-monetary items in respect of which gains and losses are recognized directly in other comprehensive income, in which case, the exchange differences are also recognized directly in other comprehensive income.
+Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.

-For the purposes of presenting parent company only financial statements, the assets and liabilities of the Company's foreign operations are translated into NT\$ using exchange rates prevailing at the end of each reporting period.
+For the purposes of presenting consolidated financial statements, the assets and liabilities of the Company's foreign operations are translated into New Taiwan dollars using exchange rates prevailing at the end of each reporting period.
 Income and expense items are translated at the average exchange rates for the period.
-Exchange differences arising, if any, are recognized in other comprehensive income and accumulated in equity.
+Exchange differences arising, if any, are recognized in other comprehensive income and accumulated in equity (attributed to non-controlling interests as appropriate).

-(5) Cash equivalents
+(6) Cash equivalents